uluumbch/uluumbch/README.md

   <br> I'm Bachrul Uluum 💻</h1>
 <br>

-✨🎓 Active student at Lambung Mangkurat University, has a strong foundation in web programming, with experience in Laravel and TailwindCSS.
+✨💻 Web Developer with experience in Laravel and TailwindCSS.
 Also has worked with ReactJS for front-end development and NodeJS/Express for back-end development.

-🧐📈 Right now i'm curious about machine learning and data science.

-📫 Reach out to me:  halo.uluum@gmail.com
+📫 Has project idea?
+Reach out to me:  halo.uluum@gmail.com

 <div align="center">